Genie Gets Her Wish: Content

 Genie Gets Her Wish is a video album and a documentary.
 It features clips from Aguilera's life between 1998 and 1999, while recording and promoting her eponymous debut album, as well as music videos.
 During the documentary portions, Aguilera is shown rehearsing her performances and recording in studio sessions, while songs from the album play over the clips.
 She is also shown during performances, as well as CD signings.
-Through out the video, Aguilera speaks about her career, life, and her influences.
+Throughout the video, Aguilera speaks about her career, life, and her influences.
 The music portions show clips from Aguilera's music videos for "Genie in a Bottle", "So Emotional", and "The Christmas Song (Chestnuts Roasting on an Open Fire)".
 The music video featured for "When You Put Your Hands on Me" shows Aguilera rehearsing a live performance for the song, as well as clips during the album cover shoot.

 Release

 Genie Gets Her Wish was released on VHS in its original release on December 14, 1999.
 It was re-released on DVD on February 8, 2000.
-The DVD was later released in Germany on November 9, 2012 through Sony Music.
+The DVD was later released in Germany on November 9, 2012, through Sony Music.